sirt3tris/ArtifactSurvey/index.md

 <img src="gamemodes3.png" alt="game modes" width="500"/>  </p>

+The goal of the survey was to explore the players gaming habits and their experiences with Artifact.
+I further wanted to compare the most common opinions on why the game is not popular, with the information collected with a more systematic approach.
 I didn't have any particular hypothesis  For this reason, and because of the relatively small sample size, I decided not to run any statistical analysis

 <p align="left">